 ELIZABETH "LIZ" GIBBS PERSONAL STORY

-Growing up in Winchester, VA, I was lucky to have some wonderful mentors in my life that consistently urged me to step into my highest potential – as an athlete (the first female at my school to letter in three varsity sports as a freshman), as a student (attained a full year of college credits before graduating high school) and as a leader (class and student government President).
+Growing up in Winchester, VA, I was lucky to have some wonderful mentors in my life that empowered me to step into my highest potential – as an athlete (the first female at my school to letter in three varsity sports as a freshman), as a student (attained a full year of college credits before graduating high school) and as a leader (class and student government President).
 Then, I attended the University of Virginia where I attained a BA in Economics and a minor in Psychology.

 I spent my first year out of college working in financial consulting, then followed my heart to Bagamoyo, Tanzania to volunteer my time offering HIV/AIDS education to students in secondary schools.
 In my free time, I found myself painting, singing, dancing, cooking and storytelling with new friends in the community.
 It was in this experience that my life changed forever.
 While I went to serve others, I ended up receiving more than I could have ever given.
 I learned what it meant to be grateful, to be truly joyful, to celebrate life and to be in deep connection and community with others.

 For the last 12 years living in Jackson Hole, WY, I have been on the mission to find a “career” that enabled me to embody and spread the love, joy, gratitude, service, and connection that I experienced in Tanzania while also putting to use my business and psychology education and leadership abilities.